Klee: A Language for Describing Shapes

 Ideas Around Entity State

-In traditional Syndicate implementations, entities respond to patterns that get asserted to dataspaces.
-In the Rust implementation of Syndicate, there are two levels of state management, Actors, which have fields that are globally accessible to all Entities within that actor.
+In traditional Syndicate implementations, Entities respond to patterns that get asserted to dataspaces.
+In the Rust implementation of Syndicate, there are two levels of state management, Actors-level, which are fields that are globally accessible to all Entities within that actor, and Entity-local Rust structs to hold state isolated to that entity.

 Syntax Experiments